The Story Of Little Red Riding Hood

 ‘All the better to see you with, my dear,’ said the wolf.

 The wolf was now getting impatient.
-His lip curled up slightly revealing a huge set of gigantic sharp teeth.
+His lip curled up slightly revealing a huge set of sharp white teeth.

 ‘Oh my, Grandmamma, and what great teeth you have!’ said Little Red Riding Hood.